IBM/model-evaluation-workbench/README.md

 - Under Add and Remove wizard, from the available section move `ModelEvaluationWorkbench` to configured section.
 - Click on Finish.
 - Model Evaluation application started.
-- Under the Console tab, click on the default_host link: http://localhost:9091/ModelEvaluationWorkbench/
+- Under the Console tab, you will see default_host link similar to http://localhost:9091/ModelEvaluationWorkbench/.
+Click on that link to launch the application.

 ![](Images/LocalMachineAppStart.png)